phoebe-project/phoebe2-workshop/materials.md

 ### Building Systems & Forward Models

-The rest of the day is set aside to work on writing scripts to build your own systems.
-If you don't have any specific systems you'd like to try, you can choose any from the literature or from the [Caleb catalog of EBs](http://caleb.eastern.edu/query_stars_by_type_and_period.php).
+The rest of the day is set aside to work on writing scripts to build your own systems (or to continue working on the [animations exercises](https://nbviewer.jupyter.org/github/phoebe-project/phoebe2-workshop/blob/2019july/Exercises_02.ipynb), if you'd rather).
+If you don't have any specific systems you'd like to try, you can choose any from the literature or from the [Caleb catalog of EBs](http://caleb.eastern.edu/query_stars_by_type.php).

 Note that the [morphology definitions in caleb](http://caleb.eastern.edu/binary_type_definitions.php) are slightly different than PHOEBE.
 You may want to use the following: